taw10/crystfel/INSTALL.md

 We emphatically recommend against trying to install GTK, Cairo, Pango or gdk-pixbuf from source.

-If you compile using Meson, dependencies marked with \[\*\] above will be downloaded and compiled automatically if they are not available on the system.
+Dependencies marked with \[\*\] above will be downloaded and compiled automatically by Meson if they are not available on the system.
 If you don't want this, add option `--wrap-mode=nofallback` when invoking Meson.
 See the Meson manual for other possibilities, such as using locally-provided files instead of downloading them.